Persian embassy to Europe (1599–1602): Itinerary

 The embassy left in July 1599 for Astrakhan.
 They reached Moscow in November 1599.
 Two members of the embassy, Nicolas de Melo and Nicolás de San Agustín were arrested in Russia and deported to the Solovetsky Monastery.

 After a long voyage, rest of the embassy reached Prague in Bohemia in the autumn of 1600, where they met with emperor Rudolf II and were sumptuously received over the winter.
-In Spring 1601 they set for Munich, where they met with William II, the former Duke of Bavaria.
+In Spring 1601 they set for Munich, where they met with William V, the former Duke of Bavaria.
 They then went to Italy, where they were received by Vincenzo Gonzaga in Mantua.
 The embassy failed to meet the Doge of Venice, as he declined an interview on the ground that he was meeting an ambassador from the Ottoman Empire.
 The final portion of their mission took them to Spain, where they met with king Philip III, and obtained seaborne transportation from Portugal to the Strait of Hormuz and Persia.
 In a final incident however, one of the members of the embassy, a religious mullah, was stabbed to death by a Spaniard in Mérida.
 After discussions to obtain redress, the embassy set sail for Persia from Lisbon in early 1602.